-Every day, a lot of people take the pledge of leading a healthy life.
-Of getting in a better shape & taking care of their bodies.
+Every day, a lot of people take the pledge to start leading a healthy life.
+Of getting in a better shape, and taking care of their body.
 And this pledge usually, if not mostly, involves losing body fat to get in a better shape.
-And since you’re reading this article, chances are that you’re looking to lose weight too.
+And since you’re reading this article, chances are that you’re looking to lose fat too.

-Well, you’re in the right place.
-I’ll keep this article short but will cover all the necessary things that you’ll need to understand how fat loss works & how you can get started on this journey right here right now.
+You’re in the right place.
+I’ll keep this article short but will cover all the necessary things that you’ll need to understand about Fat Loss, and how you can get started in this journey right away.

 Let’s dive in.